linkerd/website/linkerd.io/content/blog/2023/0515-real-world-gitops.md

 4. Flagger will edit the `face` Service to also use a selector of `service: face-primary`.

-5. Flagger will create a new Service named `face-canary`using a selector of `service: face`.
+5. Flagger will create a new Service named `face-canary` using a selector of `service: face`.

-  At this point, we'll have the following:
+   At this point:

    - Service `face` and Service `face-primary` both select the `face-primary` Deployment.
 This is the original production `face` workload.

    - Service `face-canary` will select the `face` Deployment.
 This will be the canary workload.

 6. Flagger will route 100% of `face` traffic to the `face-primary` Service, and 0% to the `face` Service.